BDC Hamburger Icon

 The importance of security in e-commerce

-• Ensures customer data is protected: As an e-commerce business owner, you must ensure all customer data is handled safely and securely.
+• E-commerce security protects customers’ data.
+As an e-commerce business owner, you must ensure that all customer data is handled safely and securely.
 E-commerce security can be a tricky subject, but it is your responsibility to protect your website from being hacked and sensitive customer data from being stolen.

-• Builds trust in your company: Consumers want to work with a business they can trust.
+• E-commerce security builds trust in your company.
+Consumers want to work with a business they can trust.
 When they enter their personal information, like their credit card number or banking details, in a form on your site, they expect it to be protected.
-If your business is compromised and customer information is exposed, consumers will be less likely to do business with you in the future.
+If your business is compromised and customers’ information is exposed, they will be less likely to do business with you in the future.

-• Saves money from potential breaches: If your site is compromised by hackers, you’ll have to pay to fix the security breach.
+• E-commerce security saves money from potential breaches.
+If your site is compromised by hackers, you’ll have to pay to fix the security breach.
 This can include paying for a forensic investigation, data recovery services and credit monitoring for your customers.

-• Ensures compliance: Your business must also maintain a certain level of security compliance to meet the proper legal standards for an online business.
-If your company does not adhere to those regulations – such as the Payment Card Industry Data Security Standard, which is the standard you must follow when accepting credit card payments – you may be fined or subject to other penalties.
+• E-commerce security ensures compliance.
+Your business must also maintain security compliance to meet the proper legal standards for an online business.
+If your company does not adhere to those regulations, such as PCI DSS, you may be fined or subject to other penalties.

 FYIDid you know

 Failing to protect your e-commerce site and its data can lead to legal complications, especially if you aren’t complying with the required security measures.
-You also might be accountable for pricey security breaches, which can land many businesses in debt depending on the severity of the situation.
+You also might be accountable for pricey security breaches, which may land your business in debt.

 Potential e-commerce security threats

-With the proper safeguards in place, you can shield your business and consumers from online threats.
+With the proper safeguards in place, you can shield your business and customers from online threats.
 Here are a few common threats you should be aware of.

 Phishing